 PSC Women’s Pro Soccer Combine attendee Elise Larrett has signed with Finnish Division 1 side RoPS.

-Despite suffering injury on day one of last year’s PSC Fort Lauderdale tryout event – leaving her sidelined for the remaining two days – the former University of Central Florida forward impressed PSC’s Agency staff enough to earn recommendation to RoPS’ coaching staff.
+Despite suffering an injury on day one of last year’s PSC Fort Lauderdale tryout event – leaving her sidelined for the remaining two days – the former University of Central Florida forward impressed PSC’s Agency staff enough to earn a recommendation to RoPS’ coaching staff.

 Larrett becomes the second women’s PSC combine participant to earn a contract in Finland, following in the footsteps of goalkeeper Tori Christ – who signed with RoPS back in 2016.

 Speaking following confirmation of her deal with the Finnish outfit, 28-year-old attacker, Larrett, was full of praise for the services that PSC provides.

 “I wish I had known about PSC sooner,” said Larrett.

 “PSC did a good job running the combine, and I am very grateful that they had a number of coaches and scouts attend the event.

 “They offer aspiring professionals to opportunity to play professionally, and I wish I had known about this earlier.”

 Indeed, when PSC’s Director of Women’s Events, Simon Deeley, reflected on the ability that he’d seen Larrett display during the combine, it perhaps revealed just why the California-born player regretted not being made aware of the services that PSC can provide sooner.

 “Despite her injury during the combine’s first day, it was clear to see that Elise was a player with bundles of ability,” said Deeley.